averynortonsmith/digital-scrap-paper/README.md

 other note-taking tools in the past, but lately I've been trying to minimize the amount of data I store in the cloud.
-I could always use sublime or another text editor for taking notes, but I wanted something that I could use from my browser without installing any additional software.
+I could always use sublime or another text editor for taking notes, but I wanted something that I could use from my browser for jotting down ideas with minimal activitaion energy.

-The application uses the following 5 lines of Javascript:
+The application uses the following 5 lines of Javascript: this code keeps the title of the page in sync with the title of the note, which means that a note titled `noteName` gets saved as `noteName.html`
 ```js
 titleInput = document.getElementById('titleInput');
 titleInput.addEventListener("input", function (e) {